nikiyasimpson/frontend-nanodegree-feedreader/README.md

 This application uses a [RSS to JSON](https://rsstojson.udacity.com/parseFeed) parser to grab RSS feeds and display the article and it's content on the page.

 ## How to Use
+1. To start the application, open the index.html file from your internet browser
-Click on the menu icon in the top left hand corner to see all the topics available.
+2. Click on the menu icon in the top left hand corner to see all the topics available.
 Click on a topic area to view articles in that feed.
 Click on the article title to be taken to the full article page.

 ### To Add RSS Feeds to the Project
 1. Add RSS Name and URL to the allFeeds array in the app.js file.